 The Ring Video Doorbell 2 is a great smart home accessory, both to alert you that somebody is at the door when at home and away, and to provide extra security for your home.
 The ability to communicate with somebody at your door via your phone, tablet or computer is an exciting (and not to mention handy) experience, and the improved charging system makes the Ring 2 almost perfect.

-1080p streaming is a welcome addition, providing clearer images than ever before, although we wouldn’t say it’s worth upgrading if you’ve already got a first-gen Ring.
-If you haven’t already got a Ring doorbell, however, we’d recommend paying the extra £20 and buying the Ring Video Doorbell 2.
+1080p streaming is a welcome addition, providing clearer images than the first-gen Ring.
+If you haven’t already got a video doorbell, it's easy to recommend the Ring Video Doorbell 2.

 Read our Ring Video Doorbell 2 review.